 Steps to Orientation

 Congratulations again on your acceptance to Warren Wilson College.
 Your admission is a reflection of your hard work and shared values.
-We’re excited to work with you on the next steps.
+We’re excited to work with you on the next steps – you can find all the details below for securing your place in the class with a deposit as well as making sure you’re all set to receive need-based financial aid!
+Our priority deposit deadline was May 1, but we’re still accepting deposits for Fall 2025make your commitment as soon as possible to ensure the best onboarding experience!

 Connect with us on Instagram @warrenwilsoncollegeadmissions.
 Don’t forget to use the hashtags #warrenwilsonbound #wwcowls and #warrenwilsoncollege.
 Maybe we’ll add you to our story!